ericwu7/courseraGettingCleaningDataCourseProject/CodeBook.md

 All the files are space delimited, so they were loaded into individual data frames in R using the **read.table** function.

 The X_test.txt, subject_test.txt, and y_test.txt data sets each contain data for the same 2,947 observations.
-They were combined into one data frame and the following column names were updated to be more descriptive:
+They were combined into one data frame and the following "subject" and "y" column names were updated to be more descriptive:
 - subjectID
 - activityID